ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 This wiki page details the REST services exposed by ID Authentication.
+Version 1.0

 ## 1. Authentication
 This service details authentication (yes/no auth) that can be used by Partners to authenticate an Individual.
 Below are various authentication types supported by this service -
 1. OTP based - TOTP (Time based OTP)
-2. Pin based - Static Pin
-3. Demo based - Name, DOB, Age, Gender, Address, FullAddress
+2. Demo based - Name, DOB, Age, Gender, Address, FullAddress
-4. Bio based - Fingerprint, IRIS and Face
+3. Bio based - Fingerprint, IRIS and Face

 Users of Authentication service -
-1. `MISP (MOSIP Infrastructure Service Provider)` - MISP's role is limited to infrastructure provisioning and acting as a gate keeper for all authentication requests sent to this service
+1. `MISP (MOSIP Infrastructure Service Provider)` - MISP's role is limited to infrastructure provisioning and acting as a gate keeper for all authentication requests sent to this service.
+The MISP is also responsible for the policy creation on the MOSIP servers so their partners will follow the set policy.
 2. `Partners` - Auth Partners register themselves with MOSIP, under a MISP.
 Authentication requests are captured by Auth Partners and sent to MOSIP, via MISP.

 ### Resource URL
-### `POST identity/auth/1.0/<Auth-Partner-ID>/<MISP-LK>`
+### `POST identity/auth/<version>/<Auth-Partner-ID>/<MISP-LK>`

 ### Resource details